aazaff/quantitativeFossils.R/README.md

 ````

 ## cullMatrix.R
-A set of functions written by [Steven M. Holland](http://strata.uga.edu/) for removing depauperate and rare taxa from community matrices of samples by taxa.
+A set of functions for removing depauperate and rare taxa from community matrices of samples by taxa.

 Can be accessed directly in R using: